 Please Note: The images above are copyright and are only shown for illustrative purposes.

 So, where can you get your hands head on one of these?
 The DecaGear VR system is available for pre-order right now for only $449, however, to secure your order at the publicised price and in order to lock-in the price, there’s an additional fee of $10 Having said that, you can cancel your order at anytime and you’ll receive a full refund of your pre-order.
-This fee will ensure you get the headset from the first production run, which is expected to happen sometime in the third quarter of 2021 - not late May as was previously published.
-Sadly, with the current situation of Covid 19 affecting many businesses, my guess is the DG1 headset won’t be available until nearer the end of September 2021.
-Having said that, Megadodo Games will be posting an update in March, so we should have a more accurate time-frame.
+This fee will ensure you get the headset from the first production run, which is expected to happen sometime in the fourth quarter of 2021 - not late May as was previously published.
+Sadly, with the current situation of Covid 19 affecting many businesses, my guess is the DG1 headset won’t be available until nearer the end of November 2021.
+Having said that, Megadodo Games will be updating us should things change, so we should have a more accurate time-frame.
 For more information on the company’s commitment to orders and their terms and conditions, please read the pre-order agreement for DecaGear 1.

 So, what’s the crack with the $10?
 The company ‘Deca’ sees this fee as an indication that the buyer is more likely to make a purchase and simply acts as an encouragement factor on behalf of the company, essentially in order to gauge the interest of potential sales, and to assist in estimating factory lead-time when it comes to the first phase of production.
 It’s a good idea.
 Considering what happened to the high demands and limited availability of the HP Reverb G2… not to mention the mistake NVIDIA made in under estimating the sales of their RTX 3000 series GPUs; so it makes perfect sense!

-If you are Interested in buying the headset, you can pre-order your DecaGear 1 here.
+If you are Interested in buying the headset, you can join the waitlist and pre-order your DecaGear 1 here.
 We’ve already pre-ordered our headset and can’t wait to try it out.
 We’ve also contacted the company directly in order to try and get a pre-production model, prior to the official release.

 I was a little sceptical about the company Megadodo Games being 100% legit at first.
 The fact that I’d never heard of them before caused further concern, but then again, why would I have heard of them?
 I mean, they've never created a virtual reality headset before and if they had, I’d certainly know about it, so it did set alarm bells ringing in the interim.
 Having said that, I’m sure if they were operating illegally or pulling a scam in any way, we’d know by now.
 I mean we know who they are... right?